viklund/FEGA-onboarding/README.md

 ## Usage

 The content of the material is developed collaboratively in shared Google documents and Markdown.
 A templating system ([Jekyll](http://jekyllrb.com/)) is used to format the onboarding materials and generate a website (**TBD**).
+The theme used is [Read-the-docs](https://docs.readthedocs.io/en/stable/index.html) and Github Pages version by [jekyll-theme-rtd](https://github.com/carlosperate/jekyll-theme-rtd).

 If you want to build the website locally, please have a look at this tutorial (**TBD**).